ivanhofer/typesafe-i18n/README.md

 #### `baseLocale`

 Defines which locale to use for the types generation.
 You can find more information on how to structure your locales [here](#locales).

-#### `locales`

-Specifies the locales you want to use.
-This can be useful if you want to create an own bundle for each locale.
-If you want to include only certain locales, you need to set the locales you want to use.
-If empty, all locales will be used.

-> Note: requires the usage of the [rollup-plugin](#rollup-plugin)

 #### `loadLocalesAsync`